paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 Performance
 ^^^^^^^^^^^^^^^^^^^

-This is the most compelling reason

-50x or 100x improvement over pure Python is not unusual
+This is the most compelling reason, a 50x or 100x improvement over pure Python is not unusual.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Interface with C/C++ libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-C, but C++ (any version) works well.
+If you have a library in C or C++ you will have to write a C extension to give a Python interface to that library.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Less memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A float in Python is 24 bytes, a double in C is 8 bytes.
+Python is pretty memory hungry, for example a float in Python is 24 bytes, the corresponding double in C is 8 bytes.
+C and C++ have more specific deallocation policies than with a garbage collected language.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The GIL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Flee from the Global Interpreter Lock (GIL)
+C Extensions do not need the Global Interpreter Lock (GIL) when working with C/C++ code.

 Against all of these there is the additional skill, time, and resulting complexity involved in writing C extensions.